Sixth Form Bursary

 The 16-19 bursary fund is intended to help students overcome the individual barriers to participation which may be faced, these will vary from student to student depending on a range of factors, for example household income, the distance travelling to/from school and the requirements of your study programme.

 The evidence that is required to qualify for the Discretionary Bursary is summarised below (see 16-19 Bursary Fund Document).

 Discretionary Bursary, the following evidence is required:

 - P60 End of Year Certificate for all adults in the young person’s household who contribute to the household costs.
 This certificate states the earnings from an employer.
-It must be for the correct adult(s) and for the correct tax year (to April 2018).
+It must be for the correct adult(s) and for the correct tax year (2022/2023).
 The income will be shown as Total for year.

 - Self-Assessment Tax Calculation (SA302).
 This is the equivalent of the P60 for self-employed people.
-It must be for the correct adult(s) and for the correct Tax Year (to April 2018).
+It must be for the correct adult(s) and for the correct Tax Year (2022/2023).
 The income will be shown as Total for year.

 - Universal Credit Award Notices - 3 most recent monthly award statements

 2. Where the young person’s parent/guardian/carer(s) are in receipt of one of the following (evidence will be required):